Linfen Campaign: Prelude

 After the Yuncheng Campaign (运城战役), Linfen was the only nationalist stronghold left in southern Shanxi.
-Linfen was ideal to defend: the city wall was 15 metre tall and 10 metre wide at the top, 25 – 30 metres wide at the bottom, and at the section of the Eastern Pass (Dong Guan, 东关), there was a second wall of the same size, providing additional protection.
-There were a total of 31 clusters of bunkers around the city and additional strongholds within 3 – 7 km range in the outskirt.
+Linfen was ideal to defend: the city wall was 15 metres tall and 10 metres wide at the top, 25–30 metres wide at the bottom, and at the section of the Eastern Pass (Dong Guan, 东关), there was a second wall of the same size, providing additional protection.
+There were a total of 31 clusters of bunkers around the city and additional strongholds within 3–7 km range in the outskirt.
 There were deep ditches both outside and inside city wall, and fortifications within the city.
 Located on the eastern bank of Fen River, the east, north and south directions were wide open, with little cover for the attacking enemy to hide.

 The nationalist strategy was to hold on until reinforcement arrived and then counterattack, while the communist strategy was to take the city primarily using tunnels since the communists lacked heavy artillery pieces.